pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/Navigation.md

 other, and can be compiled without compiling any other features.

-* The `NavigationStack` API in SwiftUI typically has fewer bugs than `NavigationLink(isActive:)` and `navigationDestiation(isPresented:)`, which are used in tree-based navigation.
+* The `NavigationStack` API in SwiftUI typically has fewer bugs than `NavigationLink(isActive:)` and `navigationDestination(isPresented:)`, which are used in tree-based navigation.
 There are still a few bugs in `NavigationStack`, but on average it is a lot more stable.

 #### Cons of stack-based navigation